pksohn/cp220-urban-regional-economy/notes/0831-regional-econ-dev-and-planning.md

 Entrepreneurship Theories | Entrepreneurs | Resilience and diversity | Innovation process, new combinations | Mediated theory | Support industrial milieu or ecology for development
 Flexible specialization Theories | Production regimes, industrial organization | Sustained growth through agile production, innovation, and specialization | Changes in demand requiring flexibility among producers | Detailed analysis of firm/industry organization, aggregate outcomes and relationships seldom specified | Flexibility through advanced tech, networks among small firms, industry clusters

+## Storper - Keys to the City - Ch 1 and 2

+Four analytic contexts
+* Economic
+* Institutional
+* Innovation or interaction
+* Political or Societal

+Concepts:

+**The New Neoclassical Urban Economics (NNUE)**: "Preferences for amenities are central to the choices of individuals and households" (15).
+Principal amenities are "quality of life" and climate, households and individuals choose to maximize utility, and do so through mobility.
+Assumes constraints like income, then determines equilibrium spatial distribution of population and output.
+This defines the size of cities.

+**General Spatial Equilibrium (GSE)**: "Consumers seek to maximize utility, which is a function of those wages, housing expenditures, and amenities; firms seek to maximize profits, and they have the possibility of full factor substitution across locations.
+Builders supply housing in response to demand and regulation...", etc (15).

+The author appears to find both version of amenity-focused theory to be inadequate - "The world urban system...is not a set of playgrounds or amenity parks but instead a vast system of interlinked workshops."

+## Friedmann - The Wealth of Cities

+Seven clusters of a city's assets:
+* Human assets: basic human needs and quality of life (education, housing, health)
+* Organized civil society (self organizing of local citizens)
+* Built environment and cultural life (physical heritage, cultural traditions)
+* Intellectual and creative assets (universities, 'living human treasures')
+* Natural assets (farms, ocean, landscapes)
+* Environmental assets (air, water)
+* Urban infrastructure (transportation, energy, sewage, communication)

+> The true wealth of a city is to be found in the progressive development of its assets base through a concerted and sustained effort, largely from within itself.

+Responding to criticisms of endogenous development:
+* Not an exclusive strategy
+* Upgrading asset qualities itself stimulates foreign investment
+* Local savings can be substantial even in poor countries with fiscal discipline
+* Capital expenditures needed for endogenous development may not be so large
+* Clear priorities for public investment must be established